 Selective Serotonin Re-uptake inhibitors

 The action of these particular drugs block the re-uptake of the neurotransmitter known as Seratonin, increasing its effect on the nerve endings by raising its levels.
 SSRI’s are said to have fewer side effects than TCA’s but may still cause nausea and or vomiting.
 It is known that SSRI’s may also cause anxiety, headache, and restlessness at the start of treatment.

 Monoamine Oxidase Inhibitors

 Where the tricyclic’s block the re-uptake of excitatory neurotransmitters (serotonin and noradrenaline), monoamine oxidase inhibitors block the action of the enzyme that would normally break them down this allows the neurotransmitters to build up thus allowing a greater stimulation.
 Usually given to people who do not respond to tricyclic’s or if for whatever reason tricyclics are not suitable.
 MAOI’s are at their best if used to treat people who are anxious as well as being depressed, also good for those who suffer from phobias.

 If you are taking MAOI’s you should be given a card that lists both drugs and foods considered dangerous while on this medication.
 It also helps others to be aware of your requirements should you ever be in an accident, or in a position where you are unable to pass your use of these drugs on.

 Having said all that because of the interaction with other drugs and foods, treatment with monoamine oxidase inhibitors (MAOI’s) these days are often bypassed in preference for selective serotonin reuptake inhibitors (SSRI’s).

-Dependency may evolve if you were on these type of drugs over a large time scale.
+Dependency may evolve if you were on these type of medications over a large time scale.
 Almost all doctors these days are aware of this and would not prescribe the drug if the individual could cope without it.